Uberi/Minetest-WorldEdit/WorldEdit API.md

 Serialization
 -------------
-Contained in serialization.lua, this module allows regions of nodes to be serialized and deserialized to formats suitable for use outside MineTest.
+Contained in serialization.lua, this module allows regions of nodes to be serialized and deserialized to formats suitable for use outside Minetest.

 ### version, extra_fields, content = worldedit.read_header(value)